rahulkanade20/WK-Training/README.md

 Java

-Python , Javascript and Java folders consists of all the code related to what Nagraj sir taught us during our training sessions (for all the concepts, practical implementation was carried out).
+'Python' , 'Javascript' and 'Java' folders consists of all the code related to what Nagraj sir taught us during our training sessions (for all the concepts, practical implementation was carried out).

 The 'Assignments' folder consists of code for all the tasks given by Nagraj sir as assignments (for javascript tasks there is a .js file and a corresponding .html file) which we were suppoded to complete on our own.